anir-tubi/tubi-roku/README.md

 2\.
 Navigate to https://app.onetrust.com/mobile/scripts and select Roku from the list of applications.
 3\.
 Select SDK from the navigation bar shown in the screen.
 4\.
 Select the SDK Version we want to upgrade to from the dropdown and click download sdk.
 5\.
-Create a new branch on project-total-recall repo and copy over the changes from download sdk into OTPublishersSDK folder present in the root of the repository.
+Create a new branch on tubi-roku repo and copy over the changes from download sdk into OTPublishersSDK folder present in the root of the repository.
 6\.
 Create a pull request once the changes are reviewed and merged.
 7\.
 To publish the new version of the One Trust component library to the staging aws bucket:
 ```shell